undo-ransomware/cuckoo-config/README.md

   Cuckoo 2.0.7 restriction; it doesn't work on Python 3 yet.
 Install the requirements (`pip install -r requirements.txt`) into this virtualenv.
 Make sure the virtualenv isn't writeable to the `cuckoo` user for security.
+- Checkout the Cuckoo repo (ie. out slightly modified version) into `/opt/cuckoo/sandbox`.
+Again make sure it isn't writeable by the `cuckoo` user.
 - Copy `setup/cuckoo` to `/usr/local/bin/cuckoo` (or symlink it).
 This
   provides the `cuckoo` command that Cuckoo would normally provide, but with all libraries from paths that the `cuckoo` user cannot write.